AyeshaMalikAyesha/AppDeepfakeDetection/README.md

 This change will configure the app to use the appropriate API endpoint for the emulator.

+# Run on real device

+To run the application on a real device, please follow these instructions:

+1. Visit [Ngrok Setup for Windows](https://dashboard.ngrok.com/get-started/setup/windows) and sign in.

+2. In the "Step 1: Connect" section, go to the download section and download Ngrok for Windows (64-bit or 32-bit) according to your system specifications.

+3. After downloading, install Ngrok and add its installation path to the PATH variable under system variables.

+4. Once Ngrok is installed, return to the Ngrok dashboard and go to the "Deploy Your App Online" section.
+Find the "Static Domain" section and copy the domain.
+For example, the domain might be: `ngrok http --domain=macaw-elegant-ghastly.ngrok-free.app 80`.
+In your case it is different.

+5. Replace `80` with `5000` in the copied domain, resulting in: `ngrok http --domain=macaw-elegant-ghastly.ngrok-free.app 5000`.

+6. Open Visual Studio Code, ensure the API is running, and paste the modified command (`ngrok http --domain=macaw-elegant-ghastly.ngrok-free.app 5000`) into the terminal.

+7. Now go to scan_screen.dart file, navigate to line 76 and replace this part https://sparrow-helpful-yearly.ngrok-free.app of the line with this **https://macaw-elegant-ghastly.ngrok-free.app**.
+In your case your static domain will be different.

+This setup will allow you to run the application on a real device.

 # Demo

 You can watch the video for demo: